airbytehq/airbyte/docs/connector-development/tutorials/cdk-api-source/config-based/4-reading-data.md

     - "rates"
 ```

+Finally, we also need to add the start date to the config file
+echo '{"access_key": "<your-access-key>", "start_date": "2022-01-01", "base": "USD"}'  > secrets/config.json

 Reading from the source can be done by running the `read` operation
 ```
 python main.py read --config secrets/config.json --catalog integration_tests/configured_catalog.json